Online MS / Program Admissions

 Step 2: Compose a Statement

-This statement is the primary way for you to introduce yourself to the committee members that will be evaluating your application; it should be succinct, with a good balance of personal, academic and professional information.
+These statements are the primary way for you to introduce yourself to the committee members that will be evaluating your application.
+Please include your academic or professional goals and reasons for choosing our MS program.

 Step 3: Transcripts